 - No assessment of long-lived assets for impairment

-- Revenue recognition is principles-based (disclose how you recognize revenue); percentage-of-completion is allowable for contractors
+- Revenue recognition is principles-based (disclose how you recognize revenue); percentage-of-completion can be used by contractors

 - Stock-based compensation not booked as a liability (disclosure only)

 - Defined benefit plan liabilities can be recognized using contribution payable method (record current pension plan payments not made; no projected benefit obligation required)